 Image Credit: A portrait of Albert Einstein by Elin Waite.
 (National Archives Identifier 6343429)

-The National Register of Historic Places is pleased to promote awareness of and appreciation for the historical accomplishments of Jewish Americans.
-We showcase historic properties listed in the National Register and National Park units commemorating the events and people that help illustrate Jewish Americans' contributions to American history.
-The National Register of Historic Places is the official list of the Nation's historic places worthy of preservation and is part of a national program to coordinate and support public and private efforts to identify, evaluate, and protect America's historic and archeological resources.
+The National Register of Historic Places showcases historic properties listed in the National Register and National Park units that commemorate the events and people that help illustrate Jewish Americans' contributions to American history.
+The National Register of Historic Places is the official list of the nation's historic places worthy of preservation.
+It is part of a national program to coordinate and support public and private efforts to identify, evaluate, and protect America's historic and archeological resources.
 (National Park Service)

 Visit the Site »

-Image credit: Historic American Buildings Survey, C. (1933) Beth Sholom Synagogue, Old York & Foxcroft Roads, Elkins Park, Montgomery County, PA.
-Elkins Park Montgomery County Pennsylvania, 1933.
-Documentation Compiled After.
-[Photograph].
-Retrieved from the Library of Congress.
+Image credit: Historic American Buildings Survey.
+Beth Sholom Synagogue, Old York & Foxcroft Roads, Elkins Pk, Montgomery County, PA.
+1933.
+(Library of Congress).

 Put the power of primary sources to work in the classroom.
 Browse ready-to-use lesson plans, student activities, collection guides and research aids.